BeyondGamesTimeTable/Automated-TimeTable-IIIT-Dharwad/README.md

 ## 📞 Support

 For questions or issues:
-- 📧 Creae tan issue on GitHub
+- 📧 Create an issue on [GitHub](https://github.com/BeyondGamesTimeTable/Automated-TimeTable-IIIT-Dharwad/issues)
-- 📖 Check the documentation in the code comments
+- � Check the comprehensive documentation files
-- 🔍 Review the example input files in the sdtt_inputs directory
+- 🔍 Review the example input files in `input_files/sdtt_inputs/` directory